-- Legal Aid Policy;
+- Legal aid policy;

-- Social Mobility; and
+- Social mobility; and

-- Membership Support.
+- Membership support.

-- This team’s work aligns with YLAL’s objective to ‘promote the interests of new entrants and junior lawyers and to increase social mobility and diversity within the legal aid sector’.
+This work aligns with YLAL’s objective to ‘promote the interests of new entrants and junior lawyers and to increase social mobility and diversity within the legal aid sector’.
 It aims to tackle the barriers faced by many entrants to the profession, including the need to undertake unpaid internships to gain legal experience, poorly paid entry-level jobs (e.g. being a paralegal), and reduced training contract and pupillage places.
-We are currently undertaking research in relation to changes to legal education for solicitors through the introduction of the Solicitors Qualifying Exam (SQE), and will be compiling a new social mobility report in the coming months to follow up on our 2018 report, ‘Social Mobility in a Time of Austerity’.
+We are currently undertaking research in relation to changes to legal education for solicitors through the introduction of the Solicitors Qualifying Exam (SQE) and will be compiling a new social mobility report in the coming months to follow up on our 2018 report, ‘Social Mobility in a Time of Austerity’.

-- This team’s work aligns with YLAL’s objective to ‘provide a network for like-minded people beginning their careers in the legal aid sector’.
+This work aligns with YLAL’s objective to ‘provide a network for like-minded people beginning their careers in the legal aid sector’.
 It coordinates the support and services we provide our 3,500 members through our local groups and the events we put on across the country, our Jobs board, our mentoring scheme, our legal aid news bulletins, our blogs (Thanks to Legal Aid and Young Legal Aid Life), our website and our social media accounts (Twitter and Facebook).

-The general time commitment for committee members is about four hours a week and an additional four committee meetings per year.
+The general time commitment for committee members is about four hours a week and an additional six committee meetings per year.
 We recognise that our members have many commitments and demands on their time, so ask that committee members support one another by assisting with other roles and ad hoc tasks when needed to cover, for example, holidays.

 What we look for

-There is no minimum criteria for applying to join the YLAL committee.
+There are no minimum criteria for applying to join the YLAL committee.
 You do not need to have experience practising law and nobody is ever too junior to apply.
 We welcome applications from those who are relatively early on in their legal career, including students and paralegals.

-- individuals with skills in administration, including website management, WordPress and MailChimp;
+administration, including website management, WordPress and MailChimp

-- individuals from a range of professional backgrounds, including Chartered Legal Executives (CILEx), solicitor apprentices paralegals and students.
+individuals from a range of professional backgrounds, including Chartered Legal Executives (CILEx), solicitor apprentices, paralegals and students

 Not yet a member?